carboxylman/stackdb/doc/user-guide.md

 ### GDB Driver (QEMU/KVM support!) ###

 The GDB driver allows you to attach to any program that is coupled to a [GDB server stub].
-Many embedded systems, or more relevant to StackDB, virtual machine hypervisors like Xen and QEMU/KVM, provide GDB server stubs that a GDB client can interact with to debug the embedded system, or the OS running inside a VM.
-Since each GDB server stub is different, and because StackDB might require (or be able to leverage) additional platform information beyond what can be expressed in the GDB remote protocol), StackDB's GDB driver allows the user to "plug in" *helper* modules.
+Many embedded systems, or more relevant to Stackdb, virtual machine hypervisors like Xen and QEMU/KVM, provide GDB server stubs that a GDB client can interact with to debug the embedded system, or the OS running inside a VM.
+Since each GDB server stub is different, and because Stackdb might require (or be able to leverage) additional platform information beyond what can be expressed in the GDB remote protocol), Stackdb's GDB driver allows the user to "plug in" *helper* modules.

 Here are the primary options for the GDB driver: